MicrosoftDocs/architecture-center/docs/example-scenario/networking/deploy-ibm-maximo-application-suite-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 Maintaining access and visibility into the maintenance lifecycle of your assets can be one of your organization's greatest opportunities to operate efficiently and maintain uptime.
-To improve the security posture of your environment, it's important to use secure authentication (for example, SAML) and to keep your solutions up to date.
+To improve the security posture of your environment, it's important to use secure authentication and to keep your solutions up to date.
 Use encryption to protect all data that moves in and out of your architecture.

-Azure delivers MAS by using the models of infrastructure as a service (IaaS) and platform as a Service (PaaS).
+Azure delivers MAS by using the models of infrastructure as a service (IaaS) and PaaS.
 Microsoft builds security protections into the service at the following levels:

 - Physical datacenter
 - Physical network